orgvue2/gizmocookbook/README.md

 Gizmo Cookbook
 =======

-This is Gizmo Cookbook for OrgVue users.
+This cookbook is the collection of Gizmo expression recipes.
+It covers basic grammar of Gizmo language, common expressions and optimisation tips.

+Most of the examples provided are based on 1505 Dataset the practice dataset used in official OrgVue training.

 #### Other resources: